andreish/arniadb-manager-server/README.md

 1. Open a commander "cmd.exe" and Move to the directory where the source is stored.

 	```
-	cd %CUBRID-SRC%/cubridmanager/server
+	cd %ARNIADB-SRC%/arniadbmanager/server
 	```

 2. Execute the build batche file

 	```
-	cmd /c build.bat --prefix=%CUBRID% --with-cubrid-dir=%CUBRID%
+	cmd /c build.bat --prefix=%ARNIADB% --with-arniadb-dir=%ARNIADB%
 	```

-	- `--prefix=%CUBRID%` : It specifies a directory to be installed.
+	- `--prefix=%ARNIADB%` : It specifies a directory to be installed.
-	- `--enable-64bit` : Used to build in a 64-bit environment since supporting 64-bit from CUBRID 2008 R2.0 or higher.
+	- `--enable-64bit` : Used to build in a 64-bit environment since supporting 64-bit from ARNIADB 2008 R2.0 or higher.
-	- `--with-cubrid-dir=%CUBRID%` : Option specifies the directory CUBRID is installed.
+	- `--with-arniadb-dir=%ARNIADB%` : Option specifies the directory ARNIADB is installed.

 ## PROGRAMMING APIs